DigitalArcPlatform/documentation/docs/duringEvent/digital/index.md

 1. Verify that the short-hand description on the Object ID sticker matches the object.
 1. Take an initial photo with both the object and the Object ID sticker in frame.
 This will serve as a reference photo.
 1. Place the Object ID sticker on the lightbox frame or near the text/image stand so that the sticker is not visible in subsequent photos.
-1. Arrange and photograph the object from as many points as necessary without any interveneing photographs.
+1. Arrange and photograph the object from as many points as necessary, without taking any non-related photos in between photos.
 1. Remove the object and place it on an empty spot on the table with its corresponding sticker in front of it.
 1. Repeat Steps 1-4 for each object.
 1. Once all the photos have been taken, the guide will help the contributor to collect their objects and accompany them to the next station (if applicable).